SankethGaniga95/Home-Test-Travelopia-Round-1/README.md

            ```

 ## Website Performance and Metrics
-   - The website was tested in Pagespeed Insights
+   - The website was tested in Pagespeed Insights-https://pagespeed.web.dev/
    - Here are the details as follows:
    -Mobile Screen Performance
    ![Mobile Screen Performance](images/Mobileperformance.png)